Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-The above identity is almost identical to the one in \cite{Lazaric2012FiniteSampleAnalysisOfLSPI}, the reason being that we are still operating in the range space of the basis functions restricted to a finite set of states and so the structure of the MDP in our setting does not affect the analysis.
-Since the proof follows a similar path, we have only included those steps that differ from the original proof, which are mainly due to the noise terms taken in the martingale difference sequence.
-In our setting, these noise terms also include stochasticity due to the reward in addition to the transition function, leading to a difference in the final expression.
+The inequality \eqref{Eq:empError_indequality} is almost identical to the one in \citet{Lazaric:2012:FiniteSampleAnalysisOfLSPI} because we are still operating in the range space of the basis functions restricted to a finite set of states; therefore, the structure of the MDP in our setting does not affect the analysis.
+Because the proof follows a similar path, we have included in the Appendix those steps that differ from the original proof, which are mainly due to the noise terms taken in the martingale difference sequence.
+In our setting, these noise terms also include stochasticity due to the reward, in addition to the transition function, leading to a difference in the final expression.

-While this final inequality is quite similar, we shall see that when considering the expected error in the augmented state space, we can bring out the properties of our setting by splitting the expected error in terms of error due to function truncation and the inherent error due to linear function approximation.
+While this final inequality is quite similar, we shall see that when considering the expected error in the augmented state space, we can bring out the properties of our setting by splitting the expected error in terms of the error due to function truncation and the inherent error due to linear function approximation.